char502/si-project/README.md

 The App can be viewed here: https://si-project.vercel.app/

+- To run the project locally, just clone from github, npm install and yarn dev to run
+- An api key from newsapi.org will be needed (and added as the value in .env.local) to run the app locally

-To complete thsi app I have used:
+To complete this app I have used:

 - Next.js
 - JavaScript (I was planning to use TypeScript but I ran out of time)